 For many streams in the state, fecal coliform limits vary according to the seasons.
 This stream is designated for the use of secondary contact.
 For this use, the fecal coliform standard is seasonal.
-The criteria for the most critical season, which is the summer for Panther Creek, was used as the target for this TMDL.
-The winter season did not violate the standard.
+The criteria for the most critical season, which is the summer for Hays Creek, was used as the target for this TMDL.